 In the early stages, rest is one of the most important components of the P.R.I.C.E principle but is often neglected or ignored.
 It does not only refer to the prolonged period of time that the athlete will be out of action but also to the immediate period after the injury.

-Cold therapy (cryotherapy) is one of the most widely known and used treatment modalities for acute sports injuries.
-It is cheap, easy to use and requires very little time to or expertise to prepare.
-The application of ice to an injury, in the acute phase, can substantially decrease the extent of the damage.
-It achieves this in a number of different ways.
+- Cold therapy (cryotherapy) is one of the most widely known and used treatment modalities for acute sports injuries.
+It is cheap, easy to use and requires very little time or expertise to prepare

 - Decreases the amount of bleeding by closing down the blood vessels (called vasoconstriction)

 - Reduces the risk of cell death (also called necrosis) by decreasing the rate of metabolism

 - Ice is usually applied to the injured site by means of a bag filled with crushed ice which is wrapped in a damp towel

 - The damp towel is essential as it forms a barrier between the bag of ice and the skin and reduces the risk of an ice burn

 DO NOT leave the ice on for more than 15 minutes as you could cause an “ice burn”.